January 31st

 Meaning of the subhAShita:

 'Forbearance' is the strength of the weak; 'forbearance' is the adornment of the strong.
 The world is subdued by 'forbearance'.
-What can't be accomplished with 'forgiveness'?
+What can't be accomplished with 'forbearance'?

 Commentary:

 'Forbearance' is a strange tool!
-If one is not strong enough to fight his opponent, then he might as well be patient with the opponent and save his skin.
+If one is not strong enough to fight his opponent he might as well be patient with the opponent and save his skin.
 Forbearance becomes his strength in that situation.

-If he is stronger than his opponent, he should exhibit fortitude, because fortitude is an adornment of the strong!
+If he is stronger than his opponent, he should exhibit fortitude as fortitude is an adornment of the strong!
 Strength doesn't always need propaganda.
-The whole world can be conquered with this harmless weapon called forgiveness.
+The entire world can be conquered with this harmless weapon called forgiveness.
 There isn't anything that can't be achieved by adopting this one simple attitude.

-The inflictor can't continuously cause trouble if he is not getting a reaction.
+The inflictor can't continuously cause trouble if he is not getting any reaction.
 Restraint not only resolves the conflict but also sets us free.
-Free from the binding of the problem and the unwanted fretting thoughts that accompany it.
+Free from the binding of the problem and the unwanted fretting thoughts that come along with it.
 The heart and mind feel a lot lighter.
-We will become more productive, energetic and happier!
+We become more productive, energetic, and happier!

 'To err is human, to forgive, divine.'